geomagpy/magpy/README.md

 further supports the inclusion of baseline functions, spot basevalue data and flagging information.
 Thus you can archive basically the full analysis from raw data towards definitive data within a single file structure.
-It is recommended to use this structure for archiving your data when using MagPy, as any other supported data format can be easily created from this data type including all required meta informtion.
+It is recommended to use this structure for archiving your data when using MagPy, as any other supported data format can be easily created from this data type including all required meta information.

 There are three further MagPy specific file types: PYASCII is a simple comma separated ascii structure without any header information, PYSTR is a also a comma separated ascii file including basic header information excluding functions.
-The PYBIN format is a efficient binary packed data structure containing minimal meta information, which is used as buffer files by MARTAS - real time data acquisition routine.
+The PYBIN format is a efficient binary packed data structure containing minimal meta information, which is used as buffer files by [MARTAS] - real time data acquisition routine.

 #### 3.3.2 The INTERMAGNET archive format (IAF)